 The external urethral sphincter is located distal to the internal urethral sphincter, in the deep perineal pouch.
 Its skeletal muscle fibers arise from the ischial rami, inferior pubic rami and adjacent fascia, extending to surround the middle-lower, membranous, part of the urethra.
 The male and female external urethral sphincters have some differences and intricacies in their anatomy.
 The male external urethral sphincter, sometimes called the rhabdosphincter muscle, is situated just inferior to the prostate.
 Its circular muscle fibers surround the intermediate, or membranous, part of the male urethra forming an annular sphincter.

 The female external urethral sphincter, also termed the urogenital sphincter, is more complex.
 It is formed from 3 parts.
-The innermost part consists of circular muscle fibers located around the proximal two thirds of the female urethra.
+The innermost part, the female external urethral sphincter proper, consists of circular muscle fibers located around the proximal two thirds of the female urethra.
 This part is thicker anterior than posterior, yet forms a true annular sphincter around the urethra.
-The second part, the urethral compressor muscle, is a bilateral extension from the innermost part.
+The second part, the compressor urethrae muscle, is a bilateral extension from the innermost part.
 The fibers arise from the ischiopubic rami on each side and pass anteriorly to the urethra to join with its counterpart.
 In doing so the extensions form a loop-like band around the urethra, superior to the perineal membrane.
 The third part is the urethrovaginal sphincter.
 This is a broad flat band of fibers which pass in a posterior direction to surround both the urethra and vagina as one unit.
 It also extends to the vestibular bulb.

 Whilst often considered as independent sphincters, cadaveric research has shown the smooth and skeletal muscle components of the urethral sphincter complex to be continuous.